novab1ack6/DockOps/README.md

 # DockOps
-Docker Ops - Jenkins and Docker
+Docker Ops - Will consist of Docker Integrated with CI/CD